IETF-TEAS-WG/network-slice-topology/draft-liu-teas-transport-network-slice-yang.md

 # Modeling Considerations

-   An IETF network slice is modeled as network topology defined in
+   An IETF network slice topology is modeled as network topology defined in
    {{!RFC8345}}, with augmentations.
 A new network type "network-slice" is defined in this document.
 When a network topology data instance contains the network-slice network type, it represents an instance of